Your Prescription Drug Costs Depend on Where You Live and Who's Paying

 Little Rock ranks most expensive at 19% above average.
 New Orleans and New York City both run 18% above.
 Milwaukee, Lexington, Los Angeles and San Francisco exceed the national average by 9% to 16%.

 Cost of living doesn't explain the pattern.
 Denver has high living costs but the cheapest drugs.
-Atlanta also has high living costs but ranks 21% below average.
+Atlanta has high living costs but ranks 21% below average.
 New York City has both high living costs and high drug prices.
-Houston, with moderate living costs, offers some of the nation's cheapest medications.
+Houston, with moderate living costs, has some of the nation's cheapest medications.

 Least Expensive Cash Prescription Prices